There are well over 100 proven benefits of daily meditation. And you can take advantage of meditation in 20 minutes or less.

-Meditation and binaural beat, have been shown to allow the left and right sides of your brain to communicate more effectively.
-This in turn leads to more mental balance and better overall cognitive function.
+Meditation and binaural beats have been proven to enhance communication between the two brain hemispheres, which leads to more mental balance and better overall cognitive functioning.

-One of the fascinating facts about meditation is that it actually increased white matter in your brain.
+One of the fascinating benefits of daily meditation is that it increases white matter in the brain.

 I created this little infographic to show you the benefits of meditation on the brain.
 Isn’t it amazing how meditation changes the brain?